How Invisibility Cloaks Work

 In 2011, researchers at the University of Texas at Dallas NanoTech Institute managed to capitalize on this effect.
 They used sheets of carbon nanotubes, sheets of carbon wrapped up into cylindrical tubes [source: Aliev et al.].
 Each page is barely as thick as a single molecule, yet is as strong as steel because the carbon atoms in each tube are bonded incredibly tightly.
 These sheets are also excellent conductors of heat, making them ideal mirage-makers.

 In the experiment, the researchers heated the sheets electrically, which transferred the heat to the surrounding area (a petri dish of water).
-As you can see from the photographs, this caused light to bend away from the carbon nanotube sheet, effectively cloaking anything behind it with invisibility.
+This caused light to bend away from the carbon nanotube sheet, effectively cloaking anything behind it with invisibility.

-Needless to say, there aren’t many places you'd want to wear a tiny, super-heated outfit that has to stay immersed in water, but the experiment demonstrates the potential for such materials.
-In time, the research may enable not only invisibility cloaks but also other light-bending devices -- all of them with a handy on/off switch.
+Needless to say, there aren’t many places you'd want to wear a tiny, super-heated thermal camouflage jacket that has to stay immersed in water, but the experiment demonstrates the potential for such materials.
+In time, the research may enable not only invisibility cloaks but also other light-bending devices — all of them with a handy on/off switch.

 Advertisement